bolzon/bolzon.github.io/README.md

+# Welcome here

-I work with software solutions.
+I'm Bolzon and work with mixed software solutions since 2006.

-Please, visit my [GitHub](https://github.com/bolzon) to view my public projects.

-Or just check my [Linkedin](https://linkedin.com/in/alexandrebolzon) profile.
+Lately focusing in web back-end projects using NodeJS and .NET core.

+Check my public projects on **[GitHub](https://github.com/bolzon)** or take a shortcut to my **[Linkedin](https://linkedin.com/in/alexandrebolzon)** profile if you want to get in touch.